Gulzar Alam

-Gulzar Alam (born 17 October 1959, in Peshawar) is a Pashto singer from Pakistan.
+Gulzar Alam (Pashto: ګلزار عالم) is a Pashto singer from Pakistan.
 He is a famous Pashto folk and Ghazal singer, musician, and composer with fan base from Pakistan, Afghanistan, and around the world.
 He completed his bachelor’s degree in fine-arts from the University of Peshawar.
 He also started learning music from renowned and leading musicians and singers (Sultani Ustaz, Ghulam Ali Ustaz and Mehdi Hassan Ustaz) of the time in 1980 and professionally started his singing career in 1982 by making a debut in Pakistan Television Centre Peshawar.

 Gulzar Alam is the first Pashto singer who used his music and singing to challenge the status quo.
 Gulzar Alam is a pioneer of Pashto revolutionary music.
 He released around 1,100–1,200 music albums in his professional career as a singer.